kaithub/WordleHax-plus/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage

-Once Wordle++ is installed, your theme & it's source is packed into one.
+Once WordleHax+ is installed, your theme & it's source is packed into one.
 Navigate to Wordle (on NYT), press the bookmark, and watch the magic unfold.
 ![Theme GIF](images/wpp-theme.gif)

 _For more examples, please refer to the [Documentation](https://example.com)_